Notice of Funding Opportunity: English Club Training– DUE August 2, 2021

-Ambassador’s Special Self-Help Program—NOW OPEN!
+Ambassador’s Special Self-Help Program

 The U.S. Embassy Bamako’s Political and Economic Section accepts proposals from local organizations to carry out projects addressing Mali’s economic growth that prioritize environmental protection, education, market gardening and youth entrepreneurship.
 The Ambassador’s Special Self-Help (SSH) program is a grass-roots grant assistance program that allows U.S. Ambassadors to support local requests for small community-based development projects.
 The purpose of the SSH Program is to support projects through modest grants that will positively impact local communities.
 Equally important, the SSH Program is structured to encourage communities to be self-reliant and undertake similar community development activities in the future.
 Applications are due July 5, 2021 to BamakoEcon@state.gov.
 More information and the call for proposals is available here.